DGTCentaurMods/DGTCentaurMods/README.md

 3. Configure access to your wi-fi network and enable SSH access to the Pi (please refer to the official docs)
 4. Update the OS: `sudo apt -y update` `sudo apt -y upgrade` `sudo apt -y full-upgrade`
 5. Install git tool: `apt -y install git`
-6. Clone this repo: `git clone https://github.com/EdNekebno/DGTCentaur`
+6. Clone this repo: `git clone -b build https://github.com/EdNekebno/DGTCentaur`
 7. Build a deb package: `cd DGTCentaur/build` `./build.sh master` to build from master or `./build.sh` alone and input desired tag number of a release.
 Usually releases will already contain the deb package as asset for direct download.
 8. When previous step is done you should have the deb file in current folder.
 Go ahead and install it: `sudo apt -y install ./<deb_file>`
 Installation process takes some time, so sit back and have a beer.
 Once done, reboot your Raspberry Pi.
 If all went well, board should power on and the new DGTCentaurMods will start.
 You'll notice the menu on the display.